search

 To decide on your trailer spring’s outer diameter, you must measure the surrounding parameters to make sure that the spring will fit.
 Once you’ve set a limit, make sure the outer diameter of your trailer spring is less than or equal to that.

-trailer spring inner and outer diameter dimensioning examples
+trailer spring outer inner diameter dimensioningtrailer spring outer inner diameter dimensioning

 Trailer Spring Wire Diameter